adouggy/TrieTreeFilter/README.md

 ##TrieTreeFilter

 Javascript extension for spam word filtering via Trie tree.
-This project should run as server side.
+This project should run at server side.

-本工程用于匹配关键词，基于Trie Tree。对于中文分词模块则采用开源的Node.js工程，详见(#About Chinese split)

 ## Index